TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/BestPractices.rst

     :file:`composer.json` and can be removed from your project's :file:`composer.json`.

-Exclude "typo3conf/ext" from version control system
+Exclude `typo3conf/ext` from Version Control System
 ---------------------------------------------------

 To finish your cleanup of "typo3conf/ext", you should keep the line ``/public/typo3conf/ext/*`` in your :file:`.gitignore`, but remove all lines, starting with ``!/public/typo3conf/ext/``.

-Useful packages and bundles
+Useful Packages and Bundles
 ===========================

-Simplify "subtree split" installations
+Simplify "Subtree Split" Installations
 --------------------------------------

 Instead of explicitly requiring each core extension, you can require